Dawsatek22/orp_joybot_eng/README.md

 # orp_joybot_eng
-A 3d printed Raspberry Pi joystick controlled 2wheeled robot in c++. the 3d printed parts are in the parts file.
+A 3d printed Raspberry Pi joystick controlled 2wheeled robot in c++. the 3d printed parts are in the parts file. you need the wiringPi library installed to control the gpio(link is here: https://github.com/WiringPi/WiringPi).

 ![joybot_git_imgEng](https://github.com/user-attachments/assets/d10ce40a-7622-48ba-9270-7a1b6d02a722)